The future had to move beyond passwords

 The idea behind this domain dates back to 2018–2019, when passwordless authentication was still discussed mostly by specialists, standards bodies, and a limited circle of security builders.
 FIDO had already been created to reduce the world’s reliance on passwords, and WebAuthn was becoming a browser standard, but the market had not yet reached the mass-recognition moment that would make the concept obvious to everyone.

 In other words, the direction was visible before the label became popular.
-The conviction came first.
-The consumer branding wave came later.
+The conviction came first, the terminology and mainstream adoption came later.

 2022 was the inflection point